OCA/py3o.template/docs/source/templating.rst

     when left as is, the default format is:
     * 'YYYY-MM-dd' for datetime.date objects.
     * 'YYYY-MM-dd HH:mm:ss' for datetime.datetime objects.

+locale (string)
+    Locale identifier used during babel formatting.
+Optional but recommended;
+    otherwise the default system locale will be used.

 Examples used in tests::